 Understanding your training background helps our coaches assist you in achieving your goals and setting expectations for training with us.
 We get there together.

-During our initial consultations, we will spend some time discussing your training background and your interests and goals.
+During our initial consultation, we will spend some time discussing your training background and your interests and goals.

 We will also go through a brief movement screen - so that we can preemptively catch any major red flags in your movement before starting you on an exercise program.
-Most people don't have major issues, so we can also suggest some mobility or stability drills that may be helpful for you.
+Most people don't have major issues, so we can also suggest some mobility or stability drills that may be helpful as you start your fitness journey.

 Do all members go through an initial consultation?